AngusFu/md2vue/README.md

 **NOT DONE YET.**

-transform markdown document to vue component.
+Transform markdown document to vue component.

 ## API